gigalixir/gigalixir-cli/docs/source/main.rst

 Note that if you want both the naked/root domain and a subdomain such as www, be sure to run `gigalixir domains:add` for each one.

-If you need a wildcard domain, feel free to `contact us`_ and we can help you get set up.
+If you need a wildcard domain, feel free to :ref:`contact us<help>` and we can help you get set up.

 Note that with Phoenix, you may need to change your :elixir:`check_origin` setting in order for websockets to pass the origin check.
 See https://hexdocs.pm/phoenix/Phoenix.Endpoint.html#module-runtime-configuration